yeshua453/website/docs/controls/verticaldivider.md

 ## Properties

-### `height`
+### `width`

-The divider's height extent.
-The divider itself is always drawn as a horizontal line that is centered within the height specified by this value.
+The divider's width.
+The divider itself is always drawn as a vertical line that is centered within the width specified by this value.
 If this is null, then this defaults to `16.0`.

 ### `thickness`

 The thickness of the line drawn within the divider.
-A divider with a thickness of `0.0` is always drawn as a line with a height of exactly one device pixel.
+A divider with a thickness of `0.0` is always drawn as a line with a width of exactly one device pixel.
 If this is null, then this defaults to `0.0`.

 ### `color`